 Outdoor unit: Protecting your AC condenser

 - The system is designed to withstand rain and snow, but it does not keep out leaves, grass clippings, pollen, seeds, or dust.
-Leaves or seeds can create a place where moisture gathers, which then causes corrosion in your air conditioner.
-Besides that, it can block the flow of any moisture drain that your system is integrated with.
+Leaves or seeds can create a place where moisture gathers, which then causes corrosion in your air conditioning service in Louisville.
+Besides that, it can block the flow of any water drain your system is integrated with.

 - You should partially cover your air conditioner’s top.
 Creating a cover yourself will require a side length of around 6 inches.
 Regardless, it shouldn’t cover the entire thing.
 Otherwise, you might get into trouble.